WordWise Media Services

 Words, once they are printed, have a life of their own.

 o, you want to get published?
 You've been working on that book for ten years or more, and you don't quite know what to do next.
 Perhaps we can help.
-We handle a broad range of fiction and
+We represent a broad range of fiction and

 nonfiction books for adults and children.

-there, we don't want to see your manuscript.
+Before we go any further, let us explain a brutal reality of the book business in the 21st century: Like almost every other agency and publisher out there, we don't want to see your manuscript.
 So please don't send it to us, because we won't read it.
 We get hundreds of submissions from eager writers every month, and we just don't have the time.
 There aren't enough hours in a day.
 Surprised?

 Instead (again, like almost everyone else), we start the process with a query, a simple one-page summary with the pertinent information that helps us evaluate your project.
 But before you get too excited, please bear in mind:

 You must live in the United States or Canada.

 Any work of fiction must be complete before we consider it.